aws-samples/eks-blueprints-for-terraform-workshop/content/099_onboard_prod_team/index.en.md

 ---
-title: "Bootstrap Repo Registration"
+title: "Hub Spoke"
-weight: 90
+weight: 97
 ---

 In this chapter, as a Platform Engineer ![Platform](/static/images/platform-task.png) you'll set up a foundational automation pattern using Argo CD and GitOps Bridge.